-Completed in 1998, The Villagers were honored by the State of Florida, Friends of Florida State Parks, Dade Heritage Foundation and Harbour Lights for superb results in preserving the living history of the early lightkeepers and their families.
+Completed in 1998, The Villagers were honored by the State of Florida, Friends of Florida State Parks, Dade Heritage Trust and Harbour Lights for superb results in preserving the living history of the early lightkeepers and their families.

 The Lightkeeper’s Cottage is a significant part of the Cape Florida Lighthouse located at Bill Baggs Cape Florida State Park on the tip of Key Biscayne.

 Built to watch for pirates terrorizing the coast, Cape Florida is the only lighthouse to have been attacked by Indians.
 Seminole Indians attacked and burned the wooden staircase of the original 65’ whitewashed brick tower.
 The site played pivotal roles throughout history, including during the Second Seminole War and the Civil War.
 Those who climb the 190 steps to the watch room are rewarded with unparalleled views.
 Built in 1825 and reconstructed with metal stairs, it was eventually elevated to its current height of 95’.
 The lighthouse is the oldest standing structure in Miami-Dade and is on the National Register of Historic Places.